 A counseling session should rarely be a one way conversation from the leader to the Soldier, but rather an opportunity for the leader to learn and understand the Soldier through a two-way dialogue.
-Therefore, the Soldier should do most of the talking, while the leader listens and asks follow-up questions.
+Therefore, the Soldier should do most of the talking and the leader to merely prompt.
 Regardless of the strategy or techniques used, the qualities of a good leader remain unchanged: display respect for the Soldier, self-awareness, cultural awareness, empathy, and credibility.
 Every counseling session includes a risk mitigation discussion and a growth discussion.
-Typically, a counseling for a high-risk Soldier includes a larger risk-mitigation discussion than counseling for a low-risk Soldier which focuses more on growth.
+Typically, counseling for a high-risk Soldier includes a larger risk-mitigation discussion and counseling for a low-risk Soldier focuses more on growth.
 Eye contact, a body posture that reflects the desired mood, and non-verbal recognition cues, together known as active listening, are instrumental in any counseling session.
-Note-taking is critical to capture the discussion for future reference.
+Note taking is critical to capture the discussion for future reference.

-Generally, a good counseling session follows this format:

-- 1. Open the session with a clear purpose statement; - 2.
-Discuss the identified issues: - 3.
-Develop a plan of action together, including leader responsibilities and assessment criteria; and - 4.
-Close the session by summarizing the key points and ensuring the subordinate understands what was discussed and agrees to the plan of action.
+Generally, a good counseling session follows this format: 1. open the session with a clear purpose statement; 2. discuss the identified issues; 3. develop a plan of action together, including leader responsibilities and assessment criteria; and 4. close the session by summarizing the key points and ensuring the subordinate understands what was discussed and agrees to the plan of action.

 Should the leader identify any risk indicators that require immediate attention (e.g. suicidal thoughts), they should deviate from the counseling plan and conduct immediate mitigation using related and available resources (e.g. chaplain, behavioral health, etc.).
-If you suspect the Soldier of committing an offense or if the Soldier makes a statement that could be criminally/administratively self-incriminating, the leader must halt the session, inform them of the offense for which they are now suspected and advise the Soldier of their Article 31 Rights in accordance with DA Form 3881.
+If the Soldier makes statements that could be criminally/administratively self-incriminating, the leader must halt the session, inform them of the offense for which they are now suspected and advise the Soldier of their Article 31 Rights in accordance with DA Form 3881.

 When discussing the Soldier's capability and training, keep the fundamentals in mind.
-The 4th Infantry Division and Fort Carson use READY and the Standards Guide (The Green Book) as the standard in everything we do.
+The 1st Infantry Division and Fort Riley use the BRO Big 9 and Phantom Warrior 5 as the standard in everything we do.
 We need to master these concepts, and keep ourselves and our Soldiers focused on them.

-Remember: live the Army Values and treat others as you would like to be treated.
+Remember: live the Army Values and treat others as you would be treated.
 It all boils down to engaged leaders that lead by example, all the time.
-4ID and Fort Carson Soldiers will always be Brave, Responsible, and On-Point for the Nation.
+1ID and Fort Riley Soldiers will always be Brave, Responsible, and On-Point for the Nation.